JohnTawiah19/billingapp/README.md

 ### Design assumptions

 Initial plan was to create a relational database with the timesheet and the project as a relation.
 An employee fill a form that populates the database
 The data is then fetched and used to generate an invoice.
-A few struggles with the framework made it difficult to implement the solution as I initially intended.
 And I would love to get feedback on what I did wrong and how to improve the application better.

 ### This README would normally document whatever steps are necessary to get the